 by Mike Ratliff

-Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
-Therefore do not become partners with them; for at one time you were darkness, but now you are light in the Lord.
-Walk as children of light (for the fruit of light is found in all that is good and right and true), and try to discern what is pleasing to the Lord.
-Take no part in the unfruitful works of darkness, but instead expose them.
-(Ephesians 5:6-11 ESV)
+6 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
+7 Therefore do not be partakers with them; 8 for you were formerly darkness, but now you are Light in the Lord; walk as children of Light 9 (for the fruit of the Light consists in all goodness and righteousness and truth), 10 trying to learn what is pleasing to the Lord.
+11 Do not participate in the unfruitful deeds of darkness, but instead even expose them; 12 for it is disgraceful even to speak of the things which are done by them in secret.
+Ephesians 5:6-12 (NASB)

 In the passage above is the the word “fruit.”
-It is a translation of the Greek word καρπὸς or karpos.
+It is a translation of the Greek word καρπὸς (karpos).
 This word appears some sixty-six times in the New Testament.
 In most cases, it is used in reference to the the fruit of plants as in Matthew 21:19 or the produce of the earth (James 5:7, 18).
-However, its extended meaning in the New Testament is one in which we should pay special attention as well as to its opposite, ἀκάρποις or akarpois, which is translated in this passage as “unfruitful.”
-In this form, ἀκάρποις is the dative, plural of ἄκαρπος or akarpos.
+However, its extended meaning in the New Testament is one in which we should pay special attention as well as to its opposite, ἀκάρποις (akarpois), which is translated in this passage as “unfruitful.”
+In this form, ἀκάρποις is the dative, plural of ἄκαρπος (akarpos).
 The dative plural simply means that this part of the phrase is an indirect object of the action of the sentence.
 In any case, this may be more significant than it first appears.

-Μηδεὶς ὑμᾶς ἀπατάτω κενοῖς λόγοις· διὰ ταῦτα γὰρ ἔρχεται ἡ ὀργὴ τοῦ Θεοῦ ἐπὶ τοὺς υἱοὺς τῆς ἀπειθείας. μὴ οὖν γίνεσθε συμμέτοχοι αὐτῶν. ἦτε γάρ ποτε σκότος, νῦν δὲ φῶς ἐν Κυρίῳ· ὡς τέκνα φωτὸς περιπατεῖτε· ὁ γὰρ καρπὸς τοῦ Πνεύματος ἐν πάσῃ ἀγαθωσύνῃ καὶ δικαιοσύνῃ καὶ ἀληθείᾳ· δοκιμάζοντες τί ἐστιν εὐάρεστον τῷ Κυρίῳ. καὶ μὴ συγκοινωνεῖτε τοῖς ἔργοις τοῖς ἀκάρποις τοῦ σκότους, μᾶλλον δὲ καὶ ἐλέγχετε.
-(Ephesians 5:6-11 GNT)
+6 Μηδεὶς ὑμᾶς ἀπατάτω κενοῖς λόγοις· διὰ ταῦτα γὰρ ἔρχεται ἡ ὀργὴ τοῦ θεοῦ ἐπὶ τοὺς υἱοὺς τῆς ἀπειθείας.
+7 μὴ οὖν γίνεσθε συμμέτοχοι αὐτῶν· 8 ἦτε γάρ ποτε σκότος, νῦν δὲ φῶς ἐν κυρίῳ· ὡς τέκνα φωτὸς περιπατεῖτε 9 — ὁ γὰρ καρπὸς τοῦ φωτὸς ἐν πάσῃ ἀγαθωσύνῃ καὶ δικαιοσύνῃ καὶ ἀληθείᾳ — 10 δοκιμάζοντες τί ἐστιν εὐάρεστον τῷ κυρίῳ, 11 καὶ μὴ συγκοινωνεῖτε τοῖς ἔργοις τοῖς ἀκάρποις τοῦ σκότους, μᾶλλον δὲ καὶ ἐλέγχετε.
+12 τὰ γὰρ κρυφῇ γινόμενα ὑπʼ αὐτῶν αἰσχρόν ἐστιν καὶ λέγειν, Ephesians 5:6-12 (NA28)

 The usage of καρπὸς when referring to its extended meaning, not literal fruit, expressly indicates that it is not a question of deliberate, self-determined action on man’s part.
 Instead, it is that ‘fruit-bearing’ which follows from a believer turning to God and the power of the Holy Spirit working in him or her.
-I have three Pear Trees, one Crab Apple Tree, two Maple Trees, and one Oak tree in my yard.
+I have several trees in my yard.
 Their fruitfulness is unique to their nature.
 In the same way, spiritual fruit is automatic in the Christian.
 We do not produce fruit because of our effort, but because of the Holy Spirit working in and through us.
 God has changed our nature from what we were before regeneration to what we are now.
 This is why our Lord said in Matthew 7: 20:

-Thus you will recognize them by their fruits.
-(Matthew 7:20 ESV)
+20 So then, you will know them by their fruits.
+Matthew 7:20 (NASB)

 Now let’s look at unfruitfulness.
 I am sure that you noticed that ἄκαρπος, “unfruitful” is the same word as καρπὸς, “fruitful” or “fruit,” with a ἄ prefix.
 This the same thing we do in English by putting a prefix of “a” on a word to make it mean the exact opposite.
 So, if we put the “alpha-negative” on the front of καρπὸς, which means fruitful, we have a word that means “unfruitful, fruitless, barren, or unproductive,” and that is exactly how ἄκαρπος is used in the New Testament.
 It is found eight times in the New Testament.
 In the parable of the Sower in Matthew 13 it refers to the “thorny ground hearer.”
 In the book of Jude it is used to refer to apostates who are “clouds…without water, carried about of winds; trees whose fruit withers, without fruit, twice dead, plucked up by the roots…”